 ✓ Improved overall health

-Try adding lemon/cinnamon to suppress hunger further!
+Try adding lemon/cinnamon to make things more interesting.

 ✓ Coffee/tea (black)